arun-cherian/ADC_Bio_Signal_sensing/README.md

           1. Since the data is coming as 2 byte or 3 byte format and each byte has a two bit identifyed in beginning
           2. Matlab code has case statements for each of the identifier and uppends the data into a vaible each time a new data arrives
-          3. If the uppending happes 3 times it is identified as 16 bit data Challenge :2  Data coming from the controller is so large that MATLAB is not able to process it live solutions
+          3. If the uppending happes 3 times it is identified as 16 bit data

+Challenge :2  Data coming from the controller is so large that MATLAB is not able to process it live
+          solutions
           1. MATLAB buffers the data into an array or a file(file does not work since processing is even slower)
           2. Have to try out optimizing the code or use some harware acceleration
-          3. Simulink is the way to go. created a level 2 s function so that I can do all the matlab code stuff in that block 4, Data rate is still a challenge have to implement to check
+          3. Simulink is the way to go. created a level 2 s function so that I can do all the matlab code stuff in that block
+          4. Data rate is still a challenge have to implement to check
+          5. Frame based sampling of the scope successfully demostrated the ability to run in real time with sifficient speed

+Challege :3 The final challenge of combining the two data from both microcontrollers
+          1. Are there some variation in the way the two ADCs responf to voltage variation, if so what is the relation?